 • A single microphone on a stand on a dimly lit stage.

-The UAID 2026 Health Equity Leadership Conference, held April 11-12, is an annual event that unites passionate, innovative, and inspiring student and professional leaders from across the nation.
+The UAID 2026 Health Equity Leadership Conference, held virtually on April 12th, is an annual event that unites passionate, innovative, and inspiring student and early-career professional leaders from across the nation.
 Together, we're not just imagining change—we're making it happen.

 • A hand holding a clear light bulb against a sky with soft pink and orange clouds at sunset.